Skip to content

 streamLinesRuns the command returning the output as a stream of lines (with the specified encoding)

-If all you need is the exit code of the command, you can use the Command.exitCode function.
+If you only need the exit code of a command, use Command.exitCode.

 1